matys1/lab1-web/book-notes/part-5.md

 ### Working with Arrays

 - An array is a numbered group of data items that you can treat as a single unit.
-Arrays can contain strings, numbers, objects, or other types of data.
+Arrays can contain strings, numbers, objects, or any other types of data.
 Each item in an array is called an element.

+> Note, that arrays are just variables and you should use `let` or `const` in array declarations.
+The book it outdated in this aspec and doesn't explicity mention this.

 You can create a numeric array in three different ways:
 - (Option 1) You can create an empty array or an array of a specific length.
 When you create an empty array the `length` property will return `0`.
 If you create an array of a specific length (a single number specifying the number of elements), then the `length` property will return the number of elements the array constains.
 Thus, you can create, for example, an array named `scores` in the following ways: